radiorabe/systemd-axia-alsa/README.md

 # Systemd service units for the AXIA - ALSA soundcard driver for Livewire
-systemd service units and udev rules for managing AXIA - ALSA soundcard driver for Livewire.
+systemd service units and udev rules for managing the _AXIA - ALSA soundcard driver for Livewire_ services.

 ## Motivation
 [Paravel Systems](http://www.paravelsystems.com/) offers an AXIA - ALSA